vincurekf/Native-like-Framework/README.md

 this is exactly for you.
 I've been struggling with menu implementations, found some but never got the feel and usability i wanted.
 No touch support or slow/no animations, if there was animations, they mostly have lags.

-With this menu you have touch support, slide open/close, toggle function, action button, pull-to-refresh and all with smooth hardware accelerated animations.
+With this menu you have touch support, slide open/close, toggle function, action button, pull-to-refresh, in app toast notfication and all with smooth hardware accelerated animations.

 ## Basic usage
 Add **hammer.js**, **ng-nlFramework-min.js** and **ng-nlFramework.css** to your project: